gem/oq-engine/doc/adv-manual/developing.rst

 results.

 There a lot of `oq` commands: if you are doing development you should study all of them.
-There are documented here_.
+They are documented here_.

 .. _here: oq-commands.md